 Macquarie Arc, Australia portfolio

 The latest phase of drilling in NSW commenced in mid January 2013.
 The designed program is the result of detailed project reviews and Technical Committee workshops to rank and prioritise resulting targets across the project portfolio.
-Kincora's plans include drill programs at 5 projects testing 13 shallow prospects (only one hole >500m), with drilling commenced at the brownfield Trundle project.

 Trundle Project